DeevanshiSharma/Swiggy-Delhi-Top-Restaurants-Dataset-Scraped/README.md

 Swiggy is an Indian online food ordering and delivery platform.
 Founded in July 2014, It is based in Bangalore and operates in 500 Indian cities as of September 2021.
 Swiggy is the most on-demand food delivery platform that brings food from neighborhood restaurants directly to customers' doors.

 ### About
-This is web scraping project where i Scrape Swiggy's Top Rated Restaurants in Delhi using Python packages like Requests, BeautifulSoup, numpy, and Pandas.
+I Scraped Swiggy's Top Rated Restaurants in Delhi data using Python packages like Requests, BeautifulSoup, numpy, and Pandas.
 The source of data set is Swiggy's official website.
 Here is the link - https://www.swiggy.com/city/delhi/top-rated-collection

 ### Project outline